 - It holds the electrode and allows current to pass through the electrode

-- Inner nozzle for supply of orifice gas or plasma gas
+- Inner nozzle for the supply of orifice gas or plasma gas

-- Outer nozzle for supply of shielding gas
+- Outer nozzle for the supply of shielding gas

 Plasma Control Console: The crucial control systems of plasma arc welding are encompassed in a plasma console also known as plasma control console or console.
 The console is generally integrated with the primary power source, but it can also be available as a separate stand-alone unit.
 A typical plasma control console includes controls for the following;